Skip to main content

 So all you have to do is to get the value of the CryptService.KEY attribute.
 Easy, right?
 Well, that's where the SmartAssembly magic happens because this attribute is obfuscated.

-Key obfuscation |
+Key obfuscation

 Strings decryption

-the article written by Jason Reaves.
+To understand how the obfuscation works I really recommend you to go through the article written by Jason Reaves.
 At high level, it loads data from the resources section, decrypts and decompresses it.
 As a result it generates a table of base64 encoded strings preceded with their length.

 In my case the resource also contains the {z} header followed by value 3, which means AES encryption.
 The key and IV for decrypting the resource are hardcoded in the Unzip function of SimpleZip class.

-Unzip function |
+Unzip function

 Jason described how you can decrypt the content using Python, but if you are not so comfortable with scripting there is an easier way - CyberChef.
-If you are not familiar with it CyberChef is a simple, intuitive web app for carrying out all manner of "cyber" operations within a web browser.
+If you are not familiar with it

 Remember that if you want to process confidential files there, you should run it locally on your machine.